Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Review of semisimple Hopf algebras and Hopf crossed modules

-A Hopf algebra \cite{Majid_book} $H$ is a unital associative algebra together with a compatible structure of a co-unital co-associative co-algebra given by an algebra map $\Delta : H \lto H \ot H$ and a co-unit $\eps : H \lto \CC$.
-We denote its antipode as usual by $S : H \lto H$, or $S_H : H \lto H$ if we want to emphasize the Hopf algebra it belongs to.
+A Hopf algebra \cite{Majid_book} $H$ is a unital associative algebra, $(H,\mu,\nu)$, where the unit map $\nu: \kappa \to H$ sends $t$ to $t 1_H$, together with a compatible structure of a co-unital co-associative co-algebra, given by a unital algebra map $\Delta : H \to H \ot H$, and a co-unit $\eps : H \to \CC$.
+We denote its antipode as usual by $S : H \to H$, or $S_H : H \to H$ if we want to emphasize the Hopf algebra it belongs to.
+A Hopf algebra is thus a 6-tuple $(H,\mu,\nu,\Delta,\eps,S)$.
+We often write the multiplication $\mu$ as $\mu(x,y)=xy$, {and will usually write the 6-tuple simply as $H$.} But we may also write $H$ to denote the underlying vector space; or only the algebra structure.
+Such variations will be clear from context.

 We will make extensive use of the Sweedler notation for co-multiplication: